History of libraries: Late antiquity

 In Byzantium, much of this work devoted to preserving Hellenistic thought in codex form was performed in scriptoriums by monks.
 While monastic library scriptoriums flourished throughout the East and West, the rules governing them were generally the same.
 Barren and sun-lit rooms (because candles were a source of fire) were major features of the scriptorium that was both a model of production and monastic piety.
 Monks scribbled away for hours a day, interrupted only by meals and prayers.
 With such production, medieval monasteries began to accumulate large libraries.
 These libraries were devoted solely to the education of the monks and were seen as essential to their spiritual development.
 Although most of these texts that were produced were Christian in nature, many monastic leaders saw common virtues in the Greek classics.
 As a result, many of these Greek works were copied, and thus saved, in monastic scriptoriums.

-When Europe passed into the Dark Ages, Byzantine scriptoriums laboriously preserved Greco-Roman classics.
+When Europe passed into the Middle Ages, Byzantine scriptoriums laboriously preserved Greco-Roman classics.
 As a result, Byzantium revived Classical models of education and libraries.
 The Imperial Library of Constantinople was an important depository of ancient knowledge.
 Constantine himself wanted such a library but his short rule denied him the ability to see his vision to fruition.
 His son Constantius II made this dream a reality and created an imperial library in a portico of the royal palace.
 He ruled for 24 years and accelerated the development of the library and the intellectual culture that came with such a vast accumulation of books.

 Constantius II appointed Themistius, a pagan philosopher and teacher, as chief architect of this library building program.
 Themistius set about a bold program to create an imperial public library that would be the centerpiece of the new intellectual capital of Constantinople.
 Classical authors such as Plato, Aristotle, Demosthenes, Isocrates, Thucydides, Homer, and Zeno were sought.
 Themeistius hired calligraphers and craftsman to produce the actual codices.
 He also appointed educators and created a university-like school centered around the library.

 After the death of Constantius II, Julian the Apostate, a bibliophile intellectual, ruled briefly for less than three years.
 Despite this, he had a profound impact on the imperial library and sought both Christian and pagan books for its collections.
 Later, the Emperor Valens hired Greek and Latin scribes full-time with from the royal treasury to copy and repair manuscripts.